SchlenkR/applied_fsharp_challenge/artikel/proofreading/edited_tracked_reviewAndAccept.md

 ```

 The code for `lowPass` and `fadeIn` remain the same because the compiler infers `float` as value parameter from how they are used.
 Now we need a way of composing those functions.
 The composition must handle the "recording" of the output state and feed it into the next evaluation's input, and this must be done for every block in the computation.
 This sounds like we just moved the key issue (instance management) into the composition layer.
-This is true - and beneficial - because we can "outsource" a recurring aspect of our programming model so that the user doesn't have to handle it anymore in a concrete way.
+This is true - and beneficial - because we can "outsource" a recurring aspect of our programming model so that the user does not have to handle it anymore in a concrete way.